eon01/EndToEndKubernetesWithRancherRKE2K3sFleetLonghornAndNeuVectorCompanionToolkit/README.md

 # End-to-End Kubernetes with Rancher, RKE2, K3s, Fleet, Longhorn, and NeuVector - The Companion Toolkit

-This repository contains the code snippets used in AWX in Action: *End-to-End Kubernetes with Rancher, RKE2, K3s, Fleet, Longhorn, and NeuVector*.
+This repository contains the code snippets used in *End-to-End Kubernetes with Rancher, RKE2, K3s, Fleet, Longhorn, and NeuVector*.

 ![End-to-End Kubernetes with Rancher, RKE2, K3s, Fleet, Longhorn, and NeuVector](3d.png)